 Statins were given to the rats at daily doses of 20 and 40 mg/kg for 3 weeks.
 One week later, the Achilles tendons were dissected and their biomechanical properties, including ultimate tensile force, yield force and elastic modulus, were determined.

 They concluded that all the statins tested are associated with calcific tendinopathy risk of which full awareness is required during everyday medical practice.
 The benefit?
-Statin-associated improvement of bone biomechanical properties is a favourable feature which may add to their beneficial effects in atherosclerotic cardiovascular disease, especially in the elderly.1
+Statin-associated improvement of bone biomechanical properties is a favorable feature which may add to their beneficial effects in atherosclerotic cardiovascular disease, especially in the elderly.

-University hospital researchers in Brazil writing in the Canadian journal of physiology and pharmacology also discuss the alarming number of cases of tendon injuries associated with statin therapy reported over the past few years.
+University hospital researchers in Brazil writing in the Canadian journal of physiology and pharmacology (3) also discussed rising numbers of cases of tendon injuries associated with statin therapy reported over the past few years.